Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

-First, replica $r_i$ receives a propose message from a client $c$ in the fast path at $S_{\mathit{fpro}}^i=\mathit{OWD}(c, r_i)$.
 Upon receiving the propose message, replica $r_i$ sends a response message to the client and the leader replica.
-The client accepts the results when it receives $3n/4$ response messages.
-Thus, the latency estimation model of the fast path $\mathit{FastPath}(R, c)$ is given by
+The client accepts the results when it receives $3n/4$ response messages; thus, the latency estimation model of the fast path $\mathit{FastPath}(R, c)$ is given by

 where $T_{fres}=\{t \mid S_{\mathit{fpro}}^i + \mathit{OWD}(r_i, c), 0 \leq i < n\}$.